tmccoy14/tfchkr/README.md

 #### TFCHKR RUN COMPLIANCE

 The `tfchkr run compliance` command accepts one parameter, the path to the Terraform directory.
 Below are examples of how to use the two commands.

+This command will use a third party module called [checkov](https://github.com/bridgecrewio/checkov) to detect any security and compliance misconfigurations in the Terraform files.

 ```sh
 $ tfchkr run compliance --help